1Password/electron-secure-defaults/README.md

 Status: ✅

-Disabled by default in modern versions of Electron. `nodeIntegration` is also explicitly set to `false` in the the browser window.
+Disabled by default in modern versions of Electron.
+Remains explicitly disabled for the the browser window.

 <a name="rule-3"></a>